AllenCell/aics-ml-segmentation/docs/bb1.md

 ### Understanding model output

 The actual prediction from a deep learning based segmentation model is not binary.
 The value of each voxel is a real number between 0 and 1.
 To make it binary, we usually apply a cutoff value, i.e., the `Threshold` parameter in the [configuration file](./doc_pred_yaml.md).
 For each model, a different cutoff value may be needed.
 To determine a proper cutoff value, you can use `-1` for `Threshold` on sample images and open the output in ImageJ (with [bio-formats importer](https://imagej.net/Bio-Formats#Bio-Formats_Importer)) and try out different threshold values.
 Then, you can set `Threshold` as the new value and run on all images.
-Now, the results will be binary.
+Then, the results will be binary.
+Another way to determine the cutoff is to collect a few images with ground truth and sweeping through different cutoff values to find the cutoff achieving the highest accuracy.

 ### Apply on one image